giacomo-gcad/dopa_workflow/cep_analysis/README.md

 		  do this and that
 		done

-	Presently, list of tiles to be processed exist for the following themes:
+	Presently, lists of tiles to be processed exist for the following themes:

 	+ [GHSL Builtup](builtup_tiles_selected.txt)